fictionco/fiction/@plugins/plugin-blog/README.md

 ## Factor Setup CLI

-Run `yarn factor setup` for a question based CLI to help you configure this plugin's options.
+Run `npx factor setup` for a question based CLI to help you configure this plugin's options.